TomerBitton1/Matlab_Snake_Game/README.md

 4. Game Controls

 The game is controlled using the following keys:
-- W or ↑: Move the snake up.
+- ↑: Move the snake up.
-- S or ↓: Move the snake down.
+- ↓: Move the snake down.
-- A or ←: Move the snake left.
+- ←: Move the snake left.
-- D or →: Move the snake right.
+- →: Move the snake right.

 5. Game Rules